pauloxvcr/hybridtop/README.md

     optimization that includes a general finite element routine based on isoparametric polygonal elements."
     (https://paulino.ce.gatech.edu/software.html)
 ### HybridToppy
-    HybridTopy is a python code for structural topology optimization focus on Reiforced Concrete, this algorithm considers concrete as a continuum (using isoparametric polygonal elements) and the reinforcement as bar elements(using unidimensional finite element).
+    HybridTopy is a python code for structural topology optimization focused on Reiforced Concrete.
+    This algorithm considers concrete as a continuum (using isoparametric polygonal elements) and the reinforcement as bar elements(using unidimensional finite element).

 ## How to use